 ||Price to reduce excess (per day)

 Figures correct as of 26 November, 2015.
-Comparisons based on a driver aged 25+ picking up an economy car from a central Melbourne location.
+Comparisons based on a driver aged 25+ picking up an economy car from a central Melbourne location at 10am and dropping off at 10am, either one or seven days later.
+Some third parties don't offer timed insurance, which means you may need an extra days' cover.
 Figures may vary based on location and age of driver.

 ||Excess to be paid on claims?